Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 16 trips per day across all routes, which equates to approximately 8 weekly trips per individual stop.
+Service frequency averages 16 trips per day across all routes, resulting in approximately 8 weekly trips per individual stop.

 Frequently Asked Questions - Transport